NBMaker1011/EliteBook-645-G9-OpenCore/README.md

 # EliteBook-645-G9-OpenCore
-HP EliteBook 645 G9 Hackintosh with OpenCore configuration.<br>
+HP EliteBook 645 G9 Hackintosh with OpenCore EFI configuration.
 ### Disclaimer:
 This configuration is unstable and has been made for purely experimental/educational purposes.<br>
 A hackintosh should only be created for the purpose of testing the macOS system in prevision of the purchase of an original Mac, and should not replace such a device.

 ## Tested Operating Systems:
 - MacOS Sonoma 14.7.3
-- MacOS Sequoia 15.3.1 (WiFi works only with Heliport)
+- MacOS Sequoia 15.3.1 (WiFi works only with [Heliport](https://github.com/OpenIntelWireless/HeliPort))

 ## Hardware configuration:
 - **CPU:** AMD Ryzen 5 5675U